 Modern Foreign Languages

 The Modern Languages Department at Worth delivers the teaching of French, German, Spanish, Chinese, Italian and Russian.
 We aim to engender in our students an enthusiasm for the language and culture of the country concerned.
-We need to prepare our students for an increasingly multicultural, multilingual world as well as in the context of existing and emerging business markets.
+We recognise the need to prepare our students for an increasingly multicultural, multilingual world as well as in the context of existing and emerging business markets.

 Three key practices help us to achieve these aims: